Crystaltrd/Crystaltrd/README.md

-## Crystal
+## Vanilla

 Hello !!!
-I'm Crystal, an amateur low-level programmer.
+I'm Vanilla, an amateur low-level programmer.

 I share my random projects here, and you are welcome to look around!!
 My comfort language for now is C, I also translate some projects from time to time

-🌎 I also have a [Website](https://crystal.tilde.institute) which is pretty awesome

 <img align="right" width="150" src="./teto-tetoris.gif"/>